 My personal philosophy in therapy is driven by the belief that developing personal authenticity is central to change, good mental health and strong relationships, with authenticity forming the foundation of the therapeutic relationship.
-Personal authenticity is a commitment to being aware of and completely honest with yourself at any given moment; living your values, taking responsibility, expressing yourself with your unique voice, whilst having the skills to protect yourself with effective boundaries, and meet your needs effectively.
-That process starts within the safe space created in each session.
+Personal authenticity is a commitment to being aware of and completely honest with yourself at any given moment; living your values, taking responsibility for your life, expressing yourself with your unique voice, whilst having the skills to protect yourself with effective boundaries, and so meet your needs effectively.
+That process starts within the honest space created in each session.

 I have a genuine interest in helping people overcome their suffering and find their authentic voice.
 And so my practice is naturally driven by goodwill.
 I endeavour to help you fully address your needs and concerns with fairness, caring and compassion throughout each session and to finding collaborative solutions with you where they are humanly possible.
 I invite open dialogue at all times on whether each session is meeting your therapy needs so that I can provide the best possible service to you.
-However, I’m only human, and should you feel that I have failed to do my best with you and you are unhappy with the quality of support you receive in any psychotherapy session you attend you have 7 days within which to request a full refund of that session fee without challenge or question.
-Goodwill refunds are never issued in response to dishonest, coercive or disrespectful behaviour (see Common Sense Clause in Agreement).
+However, I’m only human, and should you feel that I have failed to do my best with you and you are unhappy with the quality of support you receive in any psychotherapy session you attend you have 7 days within which to request a free session without challenge or question.
+Goodwill sessions are never issued in response to dishonest, coercive or disrespectful behaviour of any kind (see Common Sense Clause in Agreement).